-While not exactly a device per se, cloud storage is the newest and most versatile type of storage for computers.
-'The cloud’ is not one place or object, but rather a huge collection of servers housed in data centers around the world.
+Cloud storage is the newest, most versatile type of data storage.
+‘The cloud’ is not one place, but a huge collection of servers housed in data centres around the world.
 When you save a document to the cloud, you’re storing it on these servers.
 Because cloud storage keeps everything online, it doesn’t consume any of your computer’s secondary storage, allowing you to save space.

 External storage devices

 In addition to the storage space your computer contains, you can purchase external, stand-alone storage drives, which helps with easy file transfers from one device to another.
 (If you eventually choose to transfer files from external drives to the cloud, we can help with that, too!)

 External HDDs and SSDs

 You can get both HDDs and SSDs as external drives.
 These generally offer the largest storage capacity among external options, with external HDDs typically offering up to 22 terabytes (TB) of storage and external SSDs usually offering up to 8 TB of storage.

 External HDDs and SSDs work in precisely the same way that their internal counterparts do, and can connect to most computers.
 They’re decent – though slightly unwieldy – solutions for transferring files across devices.

 The hard disk drive (HDD) is the original hard drive.
 These magnetic storage devices have been around since the 1950s, though they’ve evolved over time.
 HDDs are used for TV recorders, servers and laptop and PC storage.